MiszaPawlicki/MIDI-to-tab-transcription/readme.md

-This program transcribes MIDI files written for the lute into luta tablature.
+This program transcribes MIDI files written for the lute into lute tablature.
 The program currently only transcribes in the tuning {G2, C3, F3, A3, D4, G4}.

 To use the program:
   1) unzip and open into preffered IDE